Skip to main content

 These requirements merely facilitate the correct backup and restore practices by the healthcare provider organisation.

 The profile includes two main sections, conformance and compliance requirements, and there are relevant requirements around system patching, data backup and restoration in both sections.
-The conformance requirements apply to software capabilities and behaviours, and the software must provide these functionalities to enable organisational compliance.
-Providing additional guidance to implementing organisations will be beneficial to guide end users on these functionalities.
+The conformance requirements apply to software capabilities and behaviours.
+The software must provide these functionalities to enable organisational compliance.
+The provision of more guidance to implementing organisations will be beneficial to guide end users on these functionalities.

 The compliance requirements apply to the software provider organisation.
 The implementing organisation must comply with these requirements by signing a declaration form.